adeep/bitwarden_reddit/cannot_login.md

 [emergency sheet](https://github.com/djasonpenney/bitwarden_reddit/blob/main/emergency_kit.md)!
 If necessary, consider getting your master password hint, if you have one.
 (Pro tip: many people set
-the whereabouts of their emergency sheet(s) as their master password hint…)
+the whereabouts of their emergency sheet(s) as their master password hint.)

 * Perhaps _you changed your email address and/or master password_?
-And didn’t update that on your emergency sheet?
+And worse, didn’t update your emergency sheet?

-* _Look for any typos in your email address and/or master password_, especially silly mistakes or more obvious ones like _0 (zero) versus O (capital letter “oh”)_, _l (small “L”) versus I (capital letter “i”)_, or _| (special character “vertical bar”)_.
+* _Look for any typos in your email address and/or master password_, especially silly typos or more obvious ones like _0 (zero) versus O (capital letter “oh”)_, _l (small “L”) versus I (capital letter “i”)_, or _| (special character “vertical bar”)_.
 * _Look for added or missing spaces_: trailing spaces, leading spaces or double spaces within your master password.
-The discrepancy could either when you were typing it in or when you created the master password.
+The discrepancy could be either when you were typing it in or when you created the master password.

 > For the email address, Bitwarden doesn't care whether you use lower case letters or upper-case letters,